Bonfida/bonfida-utils/README.md

 <h2 align="center">InstructionsAccount</h2>
 <br/>

-The `Accounts` struct needs to derive the `InstructionsAccount` trait in order to automatically generate instructions in Rust and JS.
+The `Accounts` struct needs to derive the `InstructionsAccount` trait in order to automatically generate bindings in Rust and JS.
 In order to know which accounts are writable and/or signer you will have to specify constraints (`cons`) for each account of the struct:

 1. For writable accounts: `#[cons(writable)]`
 2. For signer accounts: `#[cons(signer)]`